NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Clay Effigy.md

     desc: "`pf2:1` Fist +24 (magical, reach 10 feet, sanctified)\n__Damage__  2d6 spirit 2d10 + 6 bludgeoning"

   - name: "Cast Out"
     desc: "`pf2:2` (divine,sanctified,spirit) A 20-foot emanation of spiritual energy pushes against intruders, as though trying to drive their souls away.
-Each creature in the area takes 8d6 spirit damage depending on a DC 29 Will check save.\nThe clay effigy can't Cast Out again for 1d4 rounds.\n**Critical Success** The creature is unaffected.\n**Success** The creature takes half damage.\n**Failure** The creature takes full damage and 3d6 persistent spirit damage.
-The persistent damage ends if the creature moves over 60 feet from the clay effigy or the effigy is destroyed.\n**Critical Failure** As failure, except the persistent damage is increased to 6d6 persistent spirit."
+Each creature in the area takes 8d6 spirit damage depending on a DC 29 Will check save.\n\nThe clay effigy can't Cast Out again for 1d4 rounds.\n* * *\n\n**Critical Success** The creature is unaffected.\n\n**Success** The creature takes half damage.\n\n**Failure** The creature takes full damage and 3d6 persistent spirit damage.
+The persistent damage ends if the creature moves over 60 feet from the clay effigy or the effigy is destroyed.\n\n**Critical Failure** As failure, except the persistent damage is increased to 6d6 persistent spirit."

   - name: "Heavy Stride"
     desc: "`pf2:2`  The clay effigy Strides and can move through the spaces of Medium and smaller creatures.
 Each creature it moves through must succeed at a DC 29 Reflex check save or be knocked [[Conditions/Prone|Prone]]."